 Consider Ditching the Car Rental

 Heading to multiple destinations on one vacation can be a great way to get more travel bang for your buck.
-But make sure that car rentals don’t multiply the cost of your trip.
+But make sure you’re employing money-saving strategies for your car rental that won’t multiply the cost of your trip.

 One good way to circumvent this cost is by exploring buses and trains that might get you to your next destination for a fraction of the price of a car rental.
 For example, Megabus serves approximately 100 U.S. cities and sells some tickets for as low as $1, depending on the location.